oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 For example, if the desired image is located in a Docker registry, then you can manually call `docker login` and `docker pull` on each worker node.
-For the steps to do with Orace Container Registry images, see [Obtain images from the Oracle Container Registry](#obtain-images-from-the-oracle-container-registry).
+For the steps with Oracle Container Registry images, see [Obtain images from the Oracle Container Registry](#obtain-images-from-the-oracle-container-registry).

 As another example,
-if the Docker image is located in a local Docker cache, then you can get an inventory of the cache by calling `docker images`, you can save the image to a tar file `docker save -o myimage.tar myimagerepo:myimagetag`, and finally copy the tar file to each node and call `docker load -o myimage.tar` on each node.
+if the Docker image is located in a local Docker cache, then you can get an inventory of the cache by calling `docker images`, you can save the image to a TAR file `docker save -o myimage.tar myimagerepo:myimagetag`, and finally copy the TAR file to each node and call `docker load -o myimage.tar` on each node.

-If you choose this approach, then a Kubernetes secret is not required and your domain resource `domain.spec.imagePullPolicy` must be set to `Never` or `IfNotPresent`.
+If you choose this approach, then a Kubernetes Secret is not required and your domain resource `domain.spec.imagePullPolicy` must be set to `Never` or `IfNotPresent`.

 #### Ensure you are using recently patched images